lukinairina90/multithreading-practice/README.md

 Strong recommendation - make tasks in fork repo.
 With them, it would be easier to check your progress and solution.

+Tasks:
-A. Your task is to implement method Listen() in GenericListener, that means reading message from sensors and sending them to 'out' channel.
+A. Your task is to implement method Listen() in GenericListener, that means reading message from sensors and sending them to 'out' channel. \
-B. Your task is to implement hydration messages processing - method RunProcessor in HydrationProcessor.
+B. Your task is to implement hydration messages processing - method RunProcessor in HydrationProcessor. \
-C. Your task is to implement ph messages processing - method RunProcessor in PHProcessor.
+C. Your task is to implement ph messages processing - method RunProcessor in PHProcessor. \
 D. Your task is to implement health messages processing - method RunProcessor in HealthProcessor.

 *E. If you feel powerful enough, implement drones' state output to console, specifically their charge and position.